Cryptolens/VATCalculator/README.md

 This library does two things:

-1. Computes the VAT given a country and VAT.
+1. Computes the VAT given a country and a VAT number.
-2. Verifies VAT with the EU Comission's SOAP app.
+2. Verifies VAT number with the EU Comission's SOAP app.

 > When verifying VAT, don't view this as an on-demand service, since it might fail occasionally due to errors or maintenance (see